 MSSU maintains on-campus housing for its students.
 These facilities were built at different times and have a variety of fire safety systems installed within them.
 Periodically the University also conducts fire drills.
-The following information lists the housing facility and the time of the drill in the spring of 2018.
-The three halls listed are the largest facilities.
+The Housing Director reports that fire drills were conducted on two occasions in 2019.